 Articles: What Faith Today Uses

 Some of what follows includes tips on good writing.
-An excellent Canadian Christian resource is also available which delves a little deeper into these issues, plus explains how writers can succeed with the Canadian religious periodicals.
-It is called Writing With Spirit by Lois Sweet (Augsburg, 2003).
+A good Canadian Christian resource which delves deeper into these issues, plus explains how writers can succeed with the Canadian religious periodicals, is Writing With Spirit by Lois Sweet (Augsburg, 2003).

 B. Cover and feature articles